may/calmwater1/README.md

 ## todo minimilist? or minimal? or some better word
 --->
-## extbrain: a fast, command-line, GTD tool that holds you to account
+## calmwater: a fast, command-line, GTD tool that holds you to account

 ## Requirements: